 - S.Res.34: This resolution is related to the previous bill on Burma human rights.
 Essentially, the Senate is demanding a safe and sustainable return of the Rohingya refugees who have been displaced due to Burmese ethical cleanse, along with the release of unjustly imprisoned journalists, Wa Lone and Kyaw Soe Oo.

-- S.J.Res.54: Another resolution cosponsored by Sen. Harris, this bill is intended to strong-arm the President to remove U.S. Armed Forces from Yemen unless Congress authorizes their presence.
+- S.J.Res.54: Another resolution cosponsored by Sen. Harris, this resolution asks the President to remove U.S. Armed Forces from Yemen unless Congress authorizes their presence.
 Additionally, this joint resolution also dictates that the President must submit a risk report about the results of ceasing support operations in the conflict with Yemen and what the risk would be if Saudi Arabia were to cease sharing Yemen-related intelligence with the United States.

-Other aspects of her voting record overall show that the majority of Sen. Harris’ attention is focused on domestic policies, specifically those related to poverty and civil rights.
+Other aspects of her voting record overall show that the majority of Sen. Harris’s attention is focused on domestic policies, specifically those related to poverty and civil rights.
 However, Sen. Harris will not let international affairs fall to the wayside.
-Her cosponsorship of select diplomacy-related bills reflects a thoughtful approach to foreign issues, and the statements made in the Global Citizen interview are supported by Sen. Harris’ congressional record.
-Only time will tell how Kamala Harris’ foreign policy platform will transform in the wake of a Presidential campaign.
+Her cosponsorship of select diplomacy-related bills reflects a thoughtful approach to foreign issues, and the statements made in the Global Citizen interview are supported by Sen. Harris’s congressional record.
+Only time will tell how Sen. Harris’s foreign policy platform will transform in the wake of a Presidential campaign.